 The Gut Microbiome

 Normally the gut barrier is protected by biofilms of friendly non-invasive bacteria.
-These are destroyed by broad spectrum antibiotics, research shows that there is no homeostatic mechanism, with no normal method to restore the previous species or balance.
+These are destroyed by broad spectrum antibiotics, and many mycotoxins act as antibiotics and therefore also kill off our good intestinal flora.
+They unfortunately have been found to kill off good flora at lower doses of toxin while the commensals and pathgens need higher doses.
+Research shows that there is no homeostatic mechanism, with no normal method to restore the previous species or balance once gone.
+However, some think that our appendix may actually be a resevoir for good flora, although this has not been proven.
 Simply taking some pills of the "friendly" bacteria may not be enough as the entire bacterial population in the gut, not just the friendly biofilms, is like an additional organ in the body, and it is from this biome that the chemical triggers for tight junctions and gut integrity occur, and these same triggers affect insulin metabolism, and immunity throughout the body, as well as your brain, and mood.
 In fact, be careful who you get a fecal implant from (If you consider that sort of thing.)
 Make sure you like their temperment first.
 The person getting a fecal transplant has been known to take on the mood of the person who donated it.

 Research to support tight junction barrier disruption by mycotoxins:

 Lambert, D.; Padfield, P.J.; McLaughlin, J.; Cannell, S.; O?Neill, C.A.
 Ochratoxin A displaces claudins from detergent resistant membrane microdomains.
 Biochem.
 Biophys.
 Res.
 Commun.
 2007, 358, 632–636.